-69. The named Plaintiffs bring this action, on behalf of themselves and all others similarly situated, for the purpose of asserting the claims alleged in this Complaint on a common basis.
+- 79. The named Plaintiffs bring this action, on behalf of themselves and all others similarly situated, for the purpose of asserting the claims alleged in this Complaint on a common basis. - 80.
+A class action is a superior means, and the only practicable means, by which the named Plaintiffs and unknown Class Members can challenge the City's unlawful detention policy. - 81.
+This action is brought and may properly be maintained as a class action pursuant to Rule 23(a)(1)-(4) and Rule 23(b)(3) of the Federal Rules of Civil Procedure.

-- 70. A class action is a superior means, and the only practicable means, by which the named Plaintiffs and unknown Class Members can challenge the City's unlawful detention policy. - 71.
-This action is brought and may properly be maintained as a class action pursuant to Rule 23(a)(1)-(4) and Rule 23(b)(3) of the Federal Rules of Civil Procedure. - 72.
-This action satisfies the numerosity, commonality, typicality, adequacy, predominance, and superiority requirements of those provisions. - 73.
-The named Plaintiffs propose a single Class seeking compensatory relief.
-The Class is defined as: All persons who were arrested without a warrant by the City of Houston, and not provided a prompt judicial determination of probable cause-48 hours at the longest-at any time between December 6, 2014 (two years before the filing of this Complaint) and the date of the order granting class certification.
-10
+- 82. This action satisfies the numerosity, commonality, typicality, adequacy, predominance, and superiority requirements of those provisions. - 83.
+The named Plaintiffs propose two classes seeking compensatory relief. - 84.
+The first subclass is defined as: All persons who were arrested without a warrant by the City of Houston and held for 48 hours or more without a prompt judicial determination of probable cause at any time between December 6, 2014 (two years before the filing of this Complaint) and the date of the order granting class certification. - 85.
+The second subclass is defined as: All persons who were arrested without a warrant by the City of Houston and held for more than 24 hours and less than 48 hours without a prompt judicial determination of probable cause at any time between December 6, 2014 (two years before the filing of this Complaint) and the date of the order granting class certification.